edprince/dissertation/chapters/conclusion.md

 it was seen that Rollup was in fact demonstrating its marginal benefits - utilising the shared function scope bundling tactic.

-As seen from the full comparison table, the optimal solution when developing for users on lower-power smartphones is the combination of Hyperapp and Rollup.
+As seen from Figure \ref{framework_chart}, the optimal solution when developing for users on lower-power smartphones is the combination of Hyperapp and Rollup.
 This combination sees the lowest overall score across multiple throttling thresholds.
 This validates the prediction made in section \ref{prediction}.

+To give more credibility to these results, the entire process should be recreated with a much larger testbed application and see if the results are consistent across both experiments.